jerrelblankenship/rust-bootcamp/02-ownership-and-borrowing/02-borrowing-rules.md

-# Lesson 02: Borrowing and References
+# Lesson 02: Borrowing Rules

+Learn to use values without taking ownership through Rust's borrowing system.
+This lesson covers references, the borrow checker, and how to work with data safely and efficiently.

 ## 🎯 Learning Objectives

-By the end of this lesson, you will:
 - Create and use immutable and mutable references
-- Understand Rust's borrowing rules
+- Master Rust's borrowing rules and understand why they exist
 - Apply the principle of exclusive mutable access
-- Debug borrow checker errors
+- Debug borrow checker errors using compiler guidance
 - Write functions that borrow instead of taking ownership
+- Understand reference lifetimes and scope

 ## 📚 Introduction

-In the last lesson, we saw how ownership transfer can be limiting.
-What if you want to use a value without taking ownership?
+In the previous lesson, we saw how ownership transfer can be limiting.
+What if you want to use a value multiple times without transferring ownership each time?
 This is where **borrowing** comes in.

-Borrowing is Rust's solution to accessing data without transferring ownership.
-It's similar to passing by reference in C#, but with compile-time guarantees about memory safety.
+Borrowing allows you to access data without taking ownership.
+It's similar to passing by reference in C#, but with compile-time guarantees that prevent data races and memory safety issues.

 ## 🔗 References: Borrowing Without Owning